Last Updated on March, 2023 by Edison

 We might be tempted to see things only from our perspective, giving a big red flag.

 The customer doesn’t care about our commission, mortgage payment, or that we need to reach the quota this month… nor should he.

 So, when trying to persuade people, ALWAYS appeal to their self-interest.

 Mispronouncing their name can cause a strong negative reaction.

 So be sure you get the prospect’s name right.

 If their name is hard to understand, ask them to repeat it, say it back, and ask if you got it right.

 For business prospects, build a personal relationship with their secretary.
-Often, they’re in control of the prospect’s schedule and activities, and their phone calls.
+Often, they control the prospect’s schedule, activities, and phone calls.

 When she is your ally, your job becomes easier.